wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-virtual-agents/manage-power-virtual-agent-topics/includes/2-topics.md

 - **End the conversation** - Ends the conversation and provides the ability to display surveys or send the customer to a live agent.

-Depending the type of node that you select, it might have different options that you can define.
+Depending on the type of node that you select, it might have different options that you can define.

 ## Work with the question node